 IUHPFL is an "Honors" Program.
 As such, it requires students to follow an Honor Code — a set of clear norms of conduct that help ensure student safety and maximize language learning while abroad.
-The adherence to the Honor Code is an integral part of the IUHPFL experience.
-Students that are unable or unwilling to follow the Code should not apply to the program.
+Adherence to the Honor Code is an integral part of the IUHPFL experience.
+Students who are unable or unwilling to follow it should not apply to the program.

 Appreciation – Acknowledging the qualities and kind acts of others

 Diligence – Focusing with enthusiasm on academic and personal goals

 Discovery – Being open to new ways of looking at the world and oneself